Skip to main content

 disk:addTo(world)

-• type: Set the body as dynamic so it’s affected by the physics engine.
+• type: Set to dynamic body, affected by the physics engine.

 local Line <const> = require("Line")